microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 src.forEach((el) => dst.push(el));
 ```

-There is one other special case to be aware of, when a literal function definition has a `void` return type, that function must **not** return anything.
+There is one other special case to be aware of.
+When a literal function definition has a `void` return type, that function must **not** return anything.

 ```ts twoslash
 function f2(): void {